akvorado/akvorado/console/data/docs/06-internals.md

 ## GeoIP

 The component is straightforward.
-It watches for the modification of the databases in order to update the a local cached copy.
+It watches for the modification of the databases in order to update a local cached copy.

 ## Kafka